polinabythebay/coderpath-summer-2018/README.md

 TODO:

 - read back up on linked lists in order to do the linked list question
-- read back up on permutations and recursion, I can't believe I am already rusty! : ( I tried so hard!
 - read back up on dynamic programming in order to do the sequence question

 Notes:

-- for 3B, check if there are hints in CTCI about dealing with continuous subsequences
+- for 3B, check if there are pointers in CTCI about dealing with continuous subsequences
   - intended solution is to use three pointers, it's not obvious to think that way